Near-threshold structures in the $D_{s}^{+}D_{s}^{-}$ mass distribution of the decay $B^{+}\rightarrow D_{s}^{+}D_{s}^{-}K^{+}$: Partial width of the process

 where $\mathbf{M}^{2}=(M_{1}^{2},\ M_{2}^{2})$ and $\mathbf{s}_{0}=(s_{0},\ s_{0}^{\prime })$ are the Borel and continuum threshold parameters.
 The couples $(M_{1}^{2},\ s_{0})$ and $\mathbf{s}_{0}=(M_{2}^{2},\ s_{0}^{\prime })$ correspond to the molecule $M$ and $D_{s}^{+}$ meson channels, respectively.

 The sum rule for $g_{1}(q^{2})$ is determined by the formula

-Expression of $g_{1}(q^{2})$ depends on the spectroscopic parameters of the molecule $\mathcal{M}$, and masses and decay constants of the mesons $ D_{s}^{\pm }$: they are input parameters of numerical computations.
-Values of these parameters as well as masses and decay constants $f_{D_{s}}$ and $ f_{\eta _{c}}$ which are necessary to study other decays are collected in Table\ \ref{tab:Param}.
+The expression of $g_{1}(q^{2})$ depends on the spectroscopic parameters of the molecule $\mathcal{M}$, as well as the masses and decay constants of the mesons $D_{s}^{\pm }$: they are input parameters of numerical computations.
+Values of these parameters as well as masses and decay constants $f_{D_{s}}$ , $f_{\eta _{c}}$, $f_{\phi }$ and $f_{J/\psi }$ that are necessary to study other decays are collected in Table\ \ref{tab:Param}.
 The masses all of mesons are borrowed from Ref.\ \cite{PDG:2022}.
-For decay constant of the mesons $D_{s}^{\pm }$, we employ information from the same source, whereas for $f_{\eta _{c}}$ use a prediction made in Ref.\ \cite{Colangelo:1992cx} on the basis of the sum rule method.
+For the decay constant of the mesons $D_{s}^{\pm }$, we employ information from the same source, whereas for $f_{\eta _{c}}$ use a prediction made in Ref.\ \cite {Colangelo:1992cx} on the basis of the sum rule method.
+As the decay constants $f_{\phi }$ and $f_{J/\psi }$ of the vector mesons $\phi $ and $ J/\psi $, we utilize the experimental values reported in Refs. \cite {Chakraborty:2017hry,Kiselev:2001xa}, respectively.

-The partial width of the decay $\mathcal{M}\rightarrow D_{s}^{+}D_{s}^{-}$ besides various input parameters, also is determined by the strong coupling $ g_{1}(m_{D_{s}}^{2})$ at the mass shell $q^{2}=m_{D_{s}}^{2}$ of the meson $ D_{s}^{-}$.
+The partial width of the decay $\mathcal{M}\rightarrow D_{s}^{+}D_{s}^{-}$ besides various input parameters also is determined by the strong coupling $ g_{1}(m_{D_{s}}^{2})$ at the mass shell $q^{2}=m_{D_{s}}^{2}$ of the meson $ D_{s}^{-}$.
 At the same time, the sum rule computations of $g_{1}$ can be carried out in deep-Euclidean region $q^{2}<0$.
 For simplicity, we introduce a variable $Q^{2}=-q^{2}$ and in what follows label the obtained function by $g_{1}(Q^{2})$.
 An explored range of $Q^{2}$ covers the region $Q^{2}=1-5~ \mathrm{GeV}^{2}$.